ashutosh7i/PasswordMan/README.md

 added a decrypt.php page , when decypt button is pressed and correct key entered the page will redirect to a new page showing the decrypted  Passwords🎉🥳.

 this currently works file if data.txt only contains a single encrypted hash but fails if there are more than one hash , there is need to fix the openssl_decrypt function rest is working as expected

+11/08/22 commit
+the single line&multiline problem was solved by simply replacing PHP_EOL with "/n" in decrypt.php

+now the  file works as intended🥳🎉🔥.